 One of the possible tangible actions listed in the Presidents’ Climate Commitment (ACUPCC) is, “Within one year of signing this document, begin purchasing or producing at least 15% of our institution’s electricity consumption from renewable sources.”
 In May 2008, nine months after signing the ACUPCC, UMBC began getting 20% of its electricity from renewable sources, primarily Maryland’s Conowingo Hydroelectric Plant.
 Since then, UMBC has remained committed to getting 20% of its electricity from renewable sources.
 UMBC now gets most of its renewable energy from regional wind and solar projects.

 UMBC was involved in the State’s collaborative process for “Generating Clean Horizons,” a first-of-its-kind initiative to spur large-scale renewable projects in/near Maryland.
 As a result of a competitive bid, the awarded projects include land-based wind and solar PV.
 Additional projects, such as energy from poultry litter and off-shore wind are under consideration.
 Renewable energy production from Clean Horizons began in 2011 and is ramping toward full production.
-Ultimately, 30% of all electricity used by Maryland agencies and universities will come from the Clean Horizons projects.
+Ultimately, over 30% of all electricity used by Maryland agencies and universities will come from the Clean Horizons projects.